The Complete Guide to Non-Toxic Mattresses (Organic, Safe & Chemical-Free)

 Naturepedic Mattress

-- Materials used: Organic latex, organic wool, organic cotton, PLA batting (from starchy plants), stainless steel coils, no chemical adhesives used.
+- Materials used: Organic latex, organic wool, organic cotton, PLA batting (plant-based), stainless steel coils (varies by model), no chemical adhesives

 - Mattress options:

-- Serenade – their most popular mattress with an 11″ profile
+- Serenade – most popular 11″ hybrid mattress

-- EOS (Ergonomic Organic Sleep) – customizable mattresses (available with or without coils) that are perfect for anyone with back pain
+- EOS (Ergonomic Organic Sleep) – fully customizable organic mattress system (great for back pain)

-- Halcyon – a luxury hybrid mattresses available only in stores
+- Halcyon – luxury hybrid mattresses available only in stores

-- Where to buy: Naturepedic stores, specialty retailers and online
+- Where to buy: Online, Naturepedic stores, specialty retailers

-- Naturepedic is also known for their organic crib mattresses and luxurious mattress toppers
+Naturepedic is also makes highly rated organic crib mattresses and mattress toppers

 Use code mindfulmomma15 for 15% off your order!